jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

     Graph schema.

-2.  **Loaders**: Objects built from functions with specific conditions that, when called, batch all the requests in the execution, call a data source just once, and pass back the results to the running functions on the GraphQL engine.
+2.  **Loaders**: Objects built from functions with specific conditions that, when called, batch all the requests for execution, call a data source just once, and pass results back to the running functions of the GraphQL engine.

 3.  **Resolvers**: Pure and synchronous functions that map the results from the loader and convert them to a reusable object that can be used by the GraphQL engine to query the node.

-These concepts are **the fundamentals** of an architecture to deal with GraphQL backends, and (for lack of a better name) can be called the **Root - Loader - Resolver** Architecture (RLR), given that this is the way the data flows.
+These concepts are **the fundamentals** of our architecture to deal with GraphQL backends, and (for lack of a better name) can be called the **Root - Loader - Resolver** Architecture (RLR), since that is the way the data flows.

 You can also make some connections to a traditional MVC architecture: